This image is a creation of the author's own hand

 Whether one becomes consumed by golden fantasies or haunted by endless fear, the result can become tragically similar: The person slowly disappears from reality.

+Like a fire that begins with a single spark hidden beneath dry leaves, obsession often spreads unnoticed until the garden itself begins to burn.
 Like a flower under invisible stress, the bird began fading day after day.
-Her energy weakened.
-Her songs lost their warmth.
-The glow in her feathers dimmed.
-Even love itself began slipping quietly from her heart, not because love had died naturally, but because obsession had occupied the space where presence once lived.
+Energy weakened.
+Songs lost their warmth.
+The glow in the feathers dimmed.
+Even love itself began slipping quietly away, not because love had died naturally, but because obsession had occupied the space where presence once lived.

 Some chase golden trees.
 Others flee invisible wolves.
 Yet both abandon the garden standing before them.